A solo holiday – starting my adventures in Europe!

 If I took the time to do some proper research, I was certain that I could find more suitable options.
 With a lot of accommodation types “based on 2 people sharing”, I began to realise there were not as many choices for people wanting to travel alone.

-Companies like Solos Holidays or Contiki cater to people wanting to travel solo – people wanting to join groups made up of other solo travellers.
+Companies like Solos Holidays, First Choice or Contiki cater to people wanting to travel solo – people wanting to join groups made up of other solo travellers.
 I just didn’t feel they were right for me.
 I decided to think of how else I could do it.
 There was one other glaringly obvious choice – package it myself!

 I still had to sort out exactly where in Europe I was going to go!
 I was set on going somewhere I hadn’t been before as I wanted to experience a new place.
 As I searched, one place (well one picture really) kept popping up.